kaixiangchiew/JBmart/README.md

 * It was mostly bad news **in 2021 as revenue starts to decline** as vaccines rolled out and post-pandemic market conditions took place.
 * **Suez Canal blocked for 6 days worsened existing supply chain disruptions**, causing shipping delays, inventory shortages, and rising logistics costs, impacting our ability to meet demand.
 * **Apple’s iOS 14.5 privacy update “Ask App Not to Track”** limited ad tracking, reducing digital advertising efficiency, increasing customer acquisition costs, and contributing to the revenue decline.
 * Despite the revenue decline **in 2022, avg monthly revenue remained at $310K+, still outperforming $220K+ in 2019**, higher than Pre-Covid baseline.
-But what about the data for most recent months?
+However, revenue from most recent months in 2022 closely resembles that of 2019.
+Can we compare them side-by-side for further analysis?

 ### Compare Pre-Covid 2019 and Post-Covid 2022